Negrini085/PhotoNim/docs/roadmap/geometry.md

     Mat4f* = Mat4[float32]
 ```

 There are procedures available for initializing variables, but they are not relevant for our code as matrices only serve as a support for transformations.
-It could be useful using ```areClose``` procedure in order to test transformation equivalence, which is given by matrices equivalence.
+It could be useful using ```areClose``` procedure in order to test transformation equivalence, which is deeply linked to matrix equivalence.

 ```nim
 proc areClose*[M, N: static[int], V](a, b: Mat[M, N, V]; eps: V = epsilon(V)): bool =